Your sales funnel – also known as your revenue funnel or sales process – leads prospective customers through their buying journey.

 It’s important – and not easy – to build a great funnel.
 One that helps you identify the right buyer early, and makes buying your product a happy experience.

-If you’re about to create your first sales funnel, this post will help you understand the different steps of building a sales funnel.
+If you’re looking for an effective sales funnel strategy, this post will help you understand the different steps of building a sales funnel.

 Table of Contents: